gravitational/teleport-plugins/README.md

 ### Pagerduty Extension

-A Teleport integartion with Pagerduty that allows your team to treat Teleport permission requests as Pagerduty incidents, and provides Pagerduty special actions to approve or deny permission requests.
+A Teleport integration with Pagerduty that allows your team to treat Teleport permission requests as Pagerduty incidents, and provides Pagerduty special actions to approve or deny permission requests.
 Run `make teleport-pagerduty` to build it.
 More docs in the [README](./access/pagerduty/README.md).